Delayed perforation of colonic stent for malignant large bowel obstruction

 0 images remaining

 Metallic stent in the sigmoid colon.
-The proximal end sits within the mural thickening (presumed to represent tumour) and its flared end has eroded through the wall anteriorly producing surrounding soft tissue swelling and free gas bubbles.
+The proximal end sits within the mural thickening (presumed to represent tumor) and its flared end has eroded through the wall anteriorly producing surrounding soft tissue swelling and free gas bubbles.
 This is best seen on the sagittal projection.

 Note the right hepatic lobe mass indicative of metastasis.